3-Quinuclidinyl benzilate

-3-Quinuclidinyl benzilate (QNB) (IUPAC name 1-azabicyclo[2.2.2]octan-3-yl hydroxy(diphenyl)acetate; US Army code EA-2277; NATO code BZ; Soviet code Substance 78) is an odorless and bitter-tasting military incapacitating agent.
-BZ is an antagonist of muscarinic acetylcholine receptors whose structure is the ester of benzilic acid with an alcohol derived from quinuclidine.
+3-Quinuclidinyl benzilate (QNB) (IUPAC name 1-azabicyclo[2.2.2]octan-3-yl hydroxy(diphenyl)acetate; US Army code EA-2277; NATO code BZ; Soviet code Substance 78) is an odorless and bitter-tasting military-grade incapacitating agent.
+It impairs muscle movement and causes delirium and hallucinations to the point of helplessness.

+BZ was first synthesized by the Swiss pharmaceutical company Hoffman-LaRoche in 1951, which unsuccessfully tried to develop it into a treatment for gastrointestinal disease.
+Within a few years, the United States Army took it up as part of its chemical weapons program.
+Allegations have been made that the U.S. army used it in the Vietnam War.
+The army denies this; in 1969 it officially banned the compound due to its "wide range of variability of effects, long onset time, and inefficiency of existing munitions."
+There have also been numerous, unproven allegations of its use in Syria, Bosnia and Russia.

-Physiochemical characteristics
+Physicochemical characteristics

 BZ is a white crystalline powder with a bitter taste.
 It is odorless and nonirritating with delayed symptoms several hours after contact.
 It is stable in most solvents, with a half-life of three to four weeks in moist air; even heat-producing munitions can disperse it.
 It is extremely persistent in soil and water and on most surfaces.
 BZ is soluble in water, soluble in dilute acids, trichloroethylene, dimethylformamide, and most organic solvents, and insoluble with aqueous alkali.

+Structurally, BZ is an ester of benzilic acid joined to a quinuclidine unit and a hydoxy group.

 Effects

+Symptoms

-As a powerful anticholinergic agent, BZ produces a syndrome of effects known as the anticholinergic toxidrome: these include both physical and physiological effects, with the most incapacitating effect being a state of delirium characterized by cognitive dysfunction, hallucinations, and inability to perform basic tasks.
-The usual syndrome of physical anticholinergic effects are also present, including mydriasis (potentially to the point of temporary blindness), tachycardia, dermal vasodilation, xerostomia and hyperthermia.
+Symptoms begin between 30 minutes and several hours of exposure.
+As a powerful anticholinergic agent, BZ produces a syndrome known as anticholinergic toxidrome: these include a range of psychological and physiological effects, with the most incapacitating effect being a state of delirium characterized by cognitive dysfunction, hallucinations, anxiolysis, and inability to perform basic tasks.
+The usual syndrome of physical anticholinergic effects are also present, including strong dilation of the pupils (potentially to the point of temporary blindness), fast heart rate, widening of blood vessels, dry mouth, and elevated body temperature.
 The readily-observable symptoms of the anticholinergic toxidrome are famously characterized by the mnemonic "Mad as a hatter, red as a beet, dry as a bone and blind as a bat" (and variations thereof).

+Mechanism of action

+BZ is an muscarinic antagonist, meaning it blocks muscarinic acetylcholine receptors, which the brain relies on for memory formation, attention and muscle movement.